Joseph J. Kinyoun: Hygienic Laboratory (1887–1896)

 On October 4, 1886, Kinyoun began his career in the Marine Hospital Service at Staten Island Quarantine Station as an assistant surgeon, taking over the direction of the Laboratory of Hygiene in 1887.
 When the Surgeon General moved the laboratory from Staten Island to Washington, DC in 1891, he placed 26-year-old Kinyoun in charge of the nation's first federal bacteriology laboratory.
 His code name during his MHS career was Abutment.

-Kinyoun's later career was spent in private companies and as a professor of bacteriology and pathology at George Washington University before becoming a bacteriologist for the District of Columbia Health Department, a position he held until his death.
-In 1909, Kinyoun served as president of the American Society for Microbiology.

-In 1915, he developed the Kinyoun stain, a procedure used to stain acid-fast bacteria.
-It was a variation of a method developed by Robert Koch in 1882.